Defining a custom Encoder#

 return circuit

-This way we have defined our custom layer that encodes the real data in the first real_part_len
+This way we have defined our custom layer that encodes the first and the second component of a given two-dimensional data into respectively $n_1$ and $n_2$ gates.

 In addition to this, we can optionally specify whether our custom encoder is differentiable or not.
 Namely, whether to calculate the derivatives with respect to its inputs upon differentiation.
 This is useful mostly for the sake of backpropagating the gradients to other layers that are found before the QuantumModel